dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2094: Wealthy contributions significantly impact societal welfare.
+### T2094: The wealthy contribute to society through investments, philanthropy, and job creation.

 |Support|
 |---|